 - Making sure you’re well hydrated

 Ensuring these elements are part of your daily life should not only help prevent the onset of cataracts, but also slow their progression once they are already present.
 If you know you have early-stage cataracts which are not yet impairing your vision, you can try implementing some of the above lifestyle adjustments to slow the formation.
-However, you will still need cataract surgery in order to restore full vision.
+However, you will still need cataract surgery to restore full vision after experiencing vision loss.

 Is it better to have cataract surgery early?

 Yes.
 Once cataracts are present, they will only progress and worsen over time, further impairing your vision.
 It is a good idea to research your surgery options and visit different providers whilst your vision is still good, so you can make a fully informed, independent decision without relying on the care of others.

 What is the average age for cataract surgery?

 Most people develop cataracts in their 60s or 70s, so most Ultralase cataract patients are around this age.
-In fact, cataracts are so common that over 70% of people aged 80% have cataracts.
+In fact, cataracts are so common that over 70% of people aged 80 and above have cataracts.
 Typically, patients with more severe cataracts tend to be older as the condition has progressed more, while younger patients have early cataracts and therefore usually can still see unimpaired before their treatment.

 How much does cataract surgery cost?

-The cost of cataract surgery at Ultralase varies depending on which type of lens you choose to have fitted.
-The cheapest option is a monofocal lens which provides no vision correction benefits, aside from removing the cataract itself.
-However, multifocal lenses provide good vision at near, medium and distant visual ranges, allowing you to live life without glasses, as well as having your cataract removed simultaneously.
+The cost of cataract surgery at Ultralase varies depending on which type of lens you choose.
+The standard option is a monofocal lens which provides no vision correction benefits, aside from removing the cataract itself.
+However, you could opt to upgrade to a multifocal lens.
+Multifocal lenses provide good vision at near, medium and distant visual ranges, allowing you to live life without glasses, as well as having your cataract removed simultaneously.

 Your optometrist at Ultralase will discuss the benefits and risks of each of these types of procedures with you before you decide which type of lens is best suited to you and your lifestyle requirements.